jameskimmel/Nextcloud_Ubuntu/nextcloud_behind_NGINX_proxy.md

 # Example installation on Ubuntu 24.04.03 LTS with Apache2,PHP FPM, APCu, redis, and MariaDB behind an NGINX proxy, no Docker, no Snap

 ## Who is this for?
-This is an example installation for Ubuntu users who want to host a Nextcloud instance bare metal.
+This is an example installation for Ubuntu users who want to host a Nextcloud instance bare metal, behind a NGINX proxy.
 No Docker, no Snap.
 The goal of this guide is to have **no warnings in the admin center** and the instance should get a **perfect security score** from scan.nextcloud.com.
 The official documentation is pretty good, but it can be a little bit overwhelming to newcomers because you need to jump from one topic to another and have to read up on multiple things.
 This guide hopefully offers you a more streamlined experience.
 There are some placeholder values or variables that always start with x_.
 You need to replace them with your data.
 This is the structure of the setup used in this guide.